gaswigar/ST558-Project-1/README.md

 # Lets look at some examples of a JSON objects\!

-This is what a JSON object typically looks like.
-Typically you can access each part of the JSON data by calling the name of the larger group, similair to a list in R. However, for us to work with this data in R we need to parse this data and convert it into a usable object.
+The printed text below is what a JSON object looks like.
+For us to work with this data in R we need to parse this data and convert it into a usable object.

 ``` r
 library(jsonlite)